 If you are looking for world class SEO audits and consulting services, my many years of experience serving direct clients and agencies, including some of the biggest sites in the world, may be just what you need to get your site to the next level.

-It’s been an amazing and blessed journey already, yet simultaneously it’s as much a culmination of more than 25 years in business management across several industries.
+It’s been an amazing and blessed journey already, yet simultaneously it’s as much a culmination of more than three decades in business management across several industries.